jamwt/clog/README.md

     a2013-03-09_19:50:33.748839

-Deviations are:
+Deviations from strict ISO 8601 format are:

- * Files start with 'a' for easy glob matching (think: "archive").
+ * Files start with 'a' for easy glob matching (think: "archive") and to place them in earlier lexicographical order than "current"
- * Underscore is used to separate date from time instead of "T" for readability.
+ * An underscore is used to separate date from time instead of "T" for readability.
- * Zero-padded microseconds is appended after a dot.
+ * A period, then zero-padded microseconds follows the time.

 This format keeps all files sorted in lexicographical order.
 `ls LOG_DIR | tail` will always give you the last 10 files.